 ELIQUIS is indicated for the treatment of DVT.

 ELIQUIS is indicated for the treatment of PE.

 Reduction In The Risk Of Recurrence Of DVT And PE

 ELIQUIS is indicated to reduce the risk of recurrent DVT and PE following initial therapy.

 The recommended dose of ELIQUIS for most patients is 5 mg taken orally twice daily.

-The recommended dose of ELIQUIS is 2.5 mg twice daily in patients with any 2 of the following characteristics:
+The recommended dose of ELIQUIS is 2.5 mg twice daily in patients with at least two of the following characteristics:

 Warfarin should be discontinued and ELIQUIS started when the international normalized ratio (INR) is below 2.0.

-ELIQUIS affects INR, so that INR measurements during coadministration with warfarin may not be useful for determining the appropriate dose of warfarin.
-If continuous anticoagulation is necessary, discontinue ELIQUIS and begin both a parenteral anticoagulant and warfarin at the time the next dose of ELIQUIS would have been taken, discontinuing the parenteral anticoagulant when INR reaches an acceptable range.
+ELIQUIS affects INR, so that initial INR measurements during the transition to warfarin may not be useful for determining the appropriate dose of warfarin.
+One approach is to discontinue ELIQUIS and begin both a parenteral anticoagulant and warfarin at the time the next dose of ELIQUIS would have been taken, discontinuing the parenteral anticoagulant when INR reaches an acceptable range.